junxit/us-congress-bills-115/bill.md

 ## § 2.
 Technical corrections to Pittman-Robertson Wildlife Restoration Act

 - **(a)** The first section and section 12 of the Pittman-Robertson Wildlife Restoration Act (16 U.S.C.
-669, 669i) are each amended by striking “Secretary of Agriculture” and inserting “Secretary of the Interior”.
+669, 669i) are each amended by striking “Secretary of Agriculture” each place it appears and inserting “Secretary of the Interior”.
 - **(b)** Paragraph (2) of section 3(a) of such Act (16 U.S.C.
 669b(a)) is amended—
   - **(1)** by moving such paragraph 2 ems to the left; and
   - **(2)** by striking “16 U.S.C.
 669(b)(1))” and inserting “subsection (b)(1)”.